Conference Programme

 • Julie Schoening

-Dr. Julie Schoening is the current Global Head of Risk and Compliance at Graviton Capital Research.
+Dr. Julie Schoening is the current Global Head of Risk and Compliance at Graviton Research Capital.

 Previously, Julie was the Chief Risk Officer of FTX US Derivatives, also known as LedgerX, a CFTC regulated derivatives exchange and clearing house.
 She led the development of the Initial Margin model, risk management policy and procedures for the CFTC application using direct clearing and real time de-risking methodologies in 2022.
 Prior to joining FTX, Julie spent the past 15 years of her career at Alphadyne Asset Management, a global macro hedge fund based in NYC, the CFTC, and the Nasdaq Stock Exchange.